burlster1980/arupcodev060/content/arup-pages/data-centres.md

     <section class="container">
         <div class="rich-text">
             <div class="reveal rich-text__content">
-                <h2>More data – less energy?</h2><P>Data centres currently account for around 2% of global carbon emissions - equivalent to aviation - and this is expected to grow to 3.5% by 2021.</P><P>
+                <h2>More data – less energy?</h2><P>Data centres are energy intensive.
+The sector currently accounts for around 2% of global carbon emissions - equivalent to aviation - and this is expected to grow to 3.5% by 2021.
+As our insatiable demand for data increases, finding ways to lower energy use is now a major priority across the data sector.</P>
-The key challenge facing the global data industry is the seemingly conflicting demand for ever great computing capabilities, at a time when the need to reduce carbon generation has never been greater.</P><P>
-Arup’s data centre specialists have long focused on addressing this.
-By considering how excess energy can be re-used, we have been able to consistently deliver major savings in both energy and water consumption for our clients.</P>
+                <p>By considering how excess energy can be re-used, we have been able to consistently deliver major savings in both energy and water consumption in designs for our clients. </p>
             </div>
         </div>
     </section>